 “The protected area’s features are volcanic and represent one of the best-preserved flood basalt areas in the continental United States.” wiki

 Most of the trees that grow in the area are either Juniper or limber pine which, “…is named for the flexibility of its branches that can literally be tied in a knot.”
 NPS

 Because of many issues currently threatening these pines, the ecological health of the limber pines are monitored for mountain pine beetles, mistletoe, and white pine blister rust.

 Nearby to the west is a protected area between Craters of the Moon National Monument and the Pioneer Mountains.
 We unfortunately didn’t see them, but this is one of the longest migration routes for pronghorn, wolverine and sage-grouse.
 Nature Conservancy

-We were very lucky to visit during wild flower season and were able to see some very unique flowers in bloom.
+Very lucky to visit during wild flower season we were able to see some very unique flowers in bloom.
 “The ability to grow in this harsh environment means overcoming a lack of moisture, meager soil, and surface temperatures that exceed 150 degrees Fahrenheit” NPS

 Sitting in the The Great Rift and the Snake River Plain (which “…stretches about 400 miles (640 km) westward from northwest of the state of Wyoming to the Idaho-Oregon border.”), this area’s environment is so unique and is surrounded by a gorgeous an amazing backdrop. wiki

 Visit the the park website to learn more. 🌎